simonbuchan/as3-to-typescript/README.md

 > A tool that helps porting as3 codebase to typescript

-`ranch-client` project could've been completely syntatically converted using this tool.

-Please see known issues and more detailed usage info on [REPORT.md](REPORT.md).

 This project is a fork of [simonbuchan/as3-to-typescript](https://github.com/simonbuchan/as3-to-typescript), which is a fork of [the original